trallnag/ansible-roles-depot/bash/README.md

 Sets up Bash.

-It is not installed.
+Bash is not installed.
 It is not kept up to date.